-The Excel templates in this guide give you a blueprint for creating a shared calendar — each template is tailored to a different marketing function.
+The marketing calendar Excel templates in this guide give you a blueprint for creating a shared calendar — each template is tailored to a different marketing function.
 If you are part of a small marketing team, these templates may be enough to help you stay on schedule.

 Larger teams typically need a more robust solution.
-A purpose-built tool like Aha! gives you a collaborative, drag-and-drop calendar that can be filtered by activity type, assignee, and more.
+A purpose-built tool like Aha!
+Roadmaps gives you a collaborative, drag-and-drop calendar that can be filtered by activity type, assignee, and more.
 These are ideal for dynamic marketing teams that want to link planned work to strategy and need to collaborate across other teams, such as product management.

 Dates matter when there are a lot of moving parts.
 And marketers work cross-functionally with most teams in the organization — the product team for product launches, the sales team for training material, the customer support team for documentation, and so forth.

-An effective calendar helps you:
+An effective marketing calendar helps you:

 Visualize upcoming due dates and activities

-Define what team members are responsible for
+Define what marketing team members are responsible for